neuroevolution-ai/ProcgenAutoencoder/README.md

 # Procgen Autoencoders

 This repository was created in the internship Engineering Software Development WS2021 at the Karlsruhe Institute of Technology.
-The goal of the internship was to create a Gym environment for the Procgen game _**Heist**_, which outputs a coding of an autoencoder as observation space.
+The goal of the internship was to create a Gym environment for the Procgen game _**Heist**_, which outputs an encoding of an autoencoder as observation space.

-This repository contains the created gym environments as well as scripts to train and create own gym environments for other procgen games.
+This repository contains the created gym environments in the `gym_autoencoder`folder  as well as scripts to train and create own gym environments for other procgen games.

 ## Installation
 1) Clone the repository